xmj-alliance/webhook-koa/README.md

 This program supports Linux only (probably macOS as well) since it's originally been designed as a program running in docker containers.
 - However, you can make it support Windows by changing POST actions written in `index.js`, inserting another `execSync('.\actions\actions.bat', ... )` code.

-## Preparation
+## Preparation for actions on POST
+- Find the `./actions` folder in this repo, or create an `actions` folder somewhere in your file system if running from docker image.
 - If you decide to run bash scripts:
-  - Create an `actions.sh` in `/actions` folder.
-You may follow the given example there.
+  - Create an `actions.sh` in `actions` folder.
+You may follow the given example in this repo.
-  - (Optional) Create a `package.list` file in `/actions` as well, then list your additional system packages there, each entry taking up one line.
-For example, you are going to execute `git pull` but there is no `git` pre installed in Alpine Linux, so in your `package.list`, you have to list:
+  - (Optional) Create a `package.list` file in `actions` as well, then list your additional system packages there, each entry taking up one line.
   ```
   git
+  nice-packageA
+  patato
+  sugar
   ```
+  For example, you are going to execute `git pull` but there is no `git` pre installed in Alpine Linux, so in your `package.list`, you have to list `git` out.

-    - Please note that comments are currently not supported in that list.
+  Please note that comments are currently not supported in that list.

 - To run post action JavaScript:
-  - Create an `actions.js` in `/actions` folder.
+  - Create an `actions.js` in `actions` folder.
 Please follow the example there as well.
-  - (Optional) You are encouraged to create a `package.json` under `/actions` folder if your js actions involve external node libraries.
+  - (Optional) You are encouraged to create a `package.json` under `actions` folder if your js actions involve external node libraries.

 ## Up and running
 After preparation, there are two ways to set this up: